Spiritual Care

 The Spiritual Care staff includes student chaplains who are doing their

-clinical work at USC Arcadia Hospital in preparation for professional ministry.
+clinical work at USC Arcadia Hospital in preparation for professional

-multi-cultural chaplaincy staff.
+a multi-faith and multi-cultural chaplaincy staff.

-open for reflection, meditation and prayer.
+open for reflection, meditation, and prayer.

 The Spiritual Care Department provides a meditation channel for patients